yunihafsarii/yunihafsarii/README.md

 - 🌱 I’m currently learning about Deep Learning and Natural Language Processing
 - 💬 Recently I have been tracking my data science journey in my twitter account [@yunihafsarii](https://twitter.com/yunihafsarii)

+do you want to put your online courses here??

 ### My Project so far: